Zoe/Lee Sin Deck Guide & Matchups

 - You can also kill them with your early units when you don’t find Lee Sin.
 However, it is a slower win-condition and can give them time to level Jinx.
 It’s hard to remove her without Lee Sin.

-Mulligan for: Zoe, Lee Sin, Mountain Goat, Pale Cascade, Bastion, Concussive Palm.
+Mulligan for: Zoe, Lee Sin, Mountain Goat, Pale Cascade, Eye of the Dragon, Concussive Palm.

 - In the early/mid-game they will try to set up good trades with freezes.
 Use Pale Cascade to upset those trades.
 You can also hush your own frozen unit to give it back its attack.
 Concussive Palm is also a great spell to prevent a bad trade.